spreyo/clicket/README.md

 # clicket
 Inspired by  hainguyents13's [Mechvibes](https://github.com/hainguyents13/mechvibes), clicket is an app  that plays clicking sounds when you click your mouse.
 Clicket uses  the ElectronJS framework and React.
-I made this as a side project because I use Mechvibes all the time and I felt like keyboard sounds just weren't enough.

 # Installing
 The app is currently only available for windows, but I plan on adding support for more platforms.